ProfileBase#

 Returns:

-A PolyCollection containing the plotted polygons.
+A PolyCollection containing the plotted polygons, or None if no errors were input.